Don't Retract Pack

 For most people, debt is a part of life – and there’s no shame in that.
 You need a loan to build credit.
 You need a loan to buy a big-ticket item like a car or a house.
 Even most business owners take out a personal loan to raise startup capital.

 However, racking up debt can be dangerous to your financial wellness.
 And the longer you stay in debt, the longer you’ll take to achieve financial freedom.
+It’s usually possible to do something like refinance your mortgage with a company like Credible when rates are low as this can help you pay off other debts if you need to.

 If you fail to pay off debt and let your loans go into default, your credit score will take a fall.
 You could even be forced to take drastic measures such as filing for bankruptcy.
 If some of your loans were secured, the items you had put down as collateral could be repossessed and sold off.